President of Abkhazia

-The position of president of Abkhazia was created in 1994.
+The president of Abkhazia is the de facto head of state and head of government of the partially recognized Republic of Abkhazia, that is de jure part of Georgia.
+The position was created in 1994.
 Before the office of president was created the head of state position was known as the chairman of Parliament between 1992 and the creation of the 1994 constitution.
 Before the position of Chairman of Parliament, the highest office in Abkhazia was the chairman of the Supreme Soviet.
 The post would last from the declaration of sovereignty from the Georgian Soviet Socialist Republic on 25 August 1990 until the outright declaration of independence on 23 July 1992.

 Oath of office

 During Alexander Ankvab's presidency, Parliament decided to scrap from the Presidential oath the phrase:

 During a meeting on 16 July 2014, following the Abkhazian Revolution, Parliament decided to restore this phrase.
 According to Vice Speaker Emma Gamisonia, the decision to remove the phrase had been taken because it was perceived as a curse, following the premature death of Abkhazia's first two presidents, Vladislav Ardzinba and Sergei Bagapsh.
 MP Daur Arshba claimed that the decision had been taken illegally, without the necessary quorum.